easy-updates-manager/easy-updates-manager/readme.txt

 5. Screen Options
 6. Help Tab

+== Other Notes ==
+= Blog =
+<a href="http://www.mpswp.wordpress.com">Check our blog for more information about Disable Updates Manager</a>.

+= Survey =
+Take the feedback survey to give your feedback on this plugin. <a href="http://sparrowkids2.polldaddy.com/s/disable-updates-manager-feedbeck">http://sparrowkids2.polldaddy.com/s/disable-updates-manager-feedbeck</a>

 == Frequently Asked Questions ==
 <strong>Q: What is a safe way to update the WordPress Core if I ever need to?</strong>
 A: Check out this post on our blog. http://mpswp.wordpress.com/2014/11/26/great-steps-to-follow-before-updating-your-wordpress-core/